BJS Editorial team

 Royal Devon & Exeter NHS Foundation Trust, Exeter, UK

 Frank is a Consultant Colorectal Surgeon and Honorary Senior Lecturer at the University of Exeter with a specialist interest in advanced disease and diverticulitis.
 Following medical school at Imperial College, he completed his surgical training in the Peninsula region (Southwest England) as well as fellowships in Aarhus and Barcelona.
 Frank received his Medical Doctorate by thesis from University College Dublin in colonic translational research including gastrointestinal physiology, complex gels and microbiome.
-Following this, he completed a Masters in Genomic Medicine to support his current research interests in epigenetics.
-His editorial experience includes a year as a BJS Editorial Assistant and three years as an Associate Editor of Colorectal Disease.
+Following this he completed a Masters in Genomic Medicine to support his current research interests in epigenetics.
+His editorial experience includes a year as BJS Editor Assistant and three years as Associate Editor of Colorectal Disease.